Gadroc/helios/Docs/Helios - Notes for creating a Release.md

-Download latest VC_redist.x64.exe from Microsoft and add to helios\packages\VCRedist_14.24.28127.4\
+# Notes for Creating a Helios Build

+## Check Dependencies

+Fire up NuGet Manager and check the installed dependencies

+There should be no need to download a new vc_redistx64.exe, however ensure that the ClickOnce Bootstrap file that is in

+helios\Helios Installer\ClickOnce Bootstrap Files\VC_redist.64.ClickOnce.Package.zip

+is unpacked to

+C:\Program Files (x86)\Microsoft SDKs\ClickOnce Bootstrapper\Packages\vcredist_x64

+## Building

-Change Buildtype to "Release"
+Change Buildtype to "Release" and Target to x64 Perform a "Build" -> "Clean Solution"
 Change the assembly dates on the projects
 	This can be done with a "Replace All" for the previous version and the new one, but make sure you check the results from a "Find All" in the solution first because it will include the ChangeLog.txt which should not have the date changed!
-Change the publish versions on the editor and center - not sure where these are stored, so they need to be done manually !
+Change the publish versions on the editor and center - not sure where these are stored, so they need to be done manually

+!
 Not sure this is needed anymore !
 Change the StatusBlock.Text in About.xaml.cs in both Helios and PE Review and change ContributionBlock.text in About.xaml.cs in both Helios and PE Review and make necessary changes to SetProjectReleaseMessage() in CC's MainWindow.xaml.cs Update the "Helios.Read.Me.txt" file in the Helios project's root folder.
-Update the "ChangeLog.txt" file in the Helios project's root folder.
+Update the "ChangeLog.md" file in the Helios project's root folder.

 Commit the Dev branch

+Perform Build-> Build Solution - and check that there were no failures

 Create a zip file to include Helios Installer.msi and Helios Setup.exe from the Helios Installer directory